Vice President of Operations

 The Tufts University recycling program was established in 1990 to promote recycling awareness and participation in a broad range of related environmental issues.
 Tufts Recycles! is a program of the Facilities Department.
 The program works closely with the custodial staff at One Source and our recycling contractor, Conigliaro Industries, to ensure that recycling at Tufts is carried out to its fullest potential.

-The Department of Safety and Risk Management oversees compliance.
+The Department of Environmental Health and Safety oversees compliance.
 Over the last 15 years they have increased training and awareness, implemented improved procedures for hazardous materials handling and disposal.
 Unlike most other area research universities, Tufts has not had major violations.

 Director of Environmental Health and Safety – Steve Larson